strongbox/strongbox-docs/Cron-Tasks.md

 ### How To Create A New Cron Job

-A new cron job is created with extending class [JavaCronJob](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/api/jobs/JavaCronJob.java) and overriding its function executeInternal(JobExecutionContext jobExecutionContext).
+A new cron job is created with extending class [`JavaCronJob`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/api/jobs/JavaCronJob.java) and overriding the `executeInternal(JobExecutionContext jobExecutionContext)` function.

-Every cron job is running in separate thread.
-And we need to know the end of the job for testing it.
-So, it is used class [JobManager](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/JobManager.java) in all cron jobs for saving name of executed job.
+Every cron job runs in a separate thread.
+As we need to know the outcome of the job while testing, we use the [JobManager](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/JobManager.java) class in all the cron jobs for saving the name of executed job.

 ### Defining Cron Variables/Properties When Implementing A New Cron Task

+Various settings for cron tasks can be defined by adding a [`CronTaskConfiguration`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java) to your implementation clas.

 All properties of cron task are stored in the field **Map<String, String> properties** class [CronTaskConfiguration](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java):